Particular/docs.particular.net/transports/sqs/configuration-options_clientfactory_sqs_[6.1,).partial.md

 snippet: SnsClientFactory

+> [!NOTE]
-NOTE: If a custom SNS client is provided, it will not be disposed of when the endpoint is stopped.
+> If a custom SNS client is provided, it will not be disposed of when the endpoint is stopped.